\1\n

 The .htpasswd file provides password protection for directories on Apache web servers using HTTP Basic Authentication.
 Here is how to set it up:

 Enter a username and password above, select an algorithm, and click "Add Entry."
-Repeat for each user you need to add, then download the file.
+Repeat for each user you add, then download the file.

 Place the .htpasswd file in a secure location outside your web root (e.g., /etc/apache2/.htpasswd).
 This prevents direct download of the password file.

-Create or edit the .htaccess file in the directory you want to protect:
+Create or edit the .htaccess file in the directory you protect:

 Algorithm Comparison